Share

 FAQ: Common Questions About Clippers Pulling Hair

-This happens when blades dull, misalign, or dry out.
-Cleaning and oiling usually restore smooth performance.
+This usually happens when clipper blades are dull, misaligned, or dry.
+Cleaning and applying clipper oil often restores smooth performance.

 Tags: hair clipper pulling hair, clippers pulling hair not cutting, fade tools, uneven fade haircut, comb fade haircut, clipper maintenance, barber tips, blade sharpening, haircut troubleshooting, grooming tools